 Evaluation: Ensuring Quality and Continuous Improvement

 The fifth and last step in the ADPIE nursing process is evaluation.
-This is where you measure the outcomes of the care plan and determine whether it meets the patient's goals and needs.
-This requires objective and subjective data collection, analysis, interpretation, feedback, and reflection.
+This is where you measure the care plan’s outcomes and determine whether it meets the patient’s goals and needs.
+It requires objective and subjective data collection, analysis, interpretation, feedback, and reflection.

 During the evaluation phase, you may perform the following tasks: